StephenCleary/blog-stephencleary-dotcom/blog/_posts/2010-02-17-q-should-i-set-variables-to-null-to.md

 ---
 layout: post
 title: "Q&A: Should I Set Variables to Null to Assist Garbage Collection?"
-tags: [".NET", "IDisposable/Finalizers"]
 ---
 This is a common question with rather complex reasoning behind the answer.

 First off, setting a variable to null _to assist garbage collection_ is different than setting a variable to null _to indicate state_.
-It's always proper to use "null" as a state indicator (e.g., the [CallbackContext](http://blog.stephencleary.com/2009/04/asynchronous-callback-contexts.html) class has a field which is set to null to indicate the context is invalid).
+It's always proper to use "null" as a state indicator (e.g., the [CallbackContext]({% post_url 2009-04-24-asynchronous-callback-contexts %}) class has a field which is set to null to indicate the context is invalid).

 Secondly, the "variable" being set to null may be either a _field_ (possibly via a property) or a _local variable_.
 Local variables include _method parameters_.
 A field may be a _static field_ or an _instance field_.